Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Notes: Thanks to [josebagar](https://gitlab.com/josebagar/bennugd-monolithic) for the update to the bennugd-monolithic that made this possible. \
 Thanks to [isage](https://github.com/isage/sorr-vita) for the slow down fix that benefits this platform.

+### Space Cadet Pinball (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
+Instructions: Just add your own Space Cadet Pinball PINBALL.DAT files and sound files to the spacecadetpinball folder.
+Then start Space Cadet Pinball from Ports in the emulationstation menu. \
+Notes: Thanks to [Muzychenko Andrey](https://github.com/k4zmu2a/SpaceCadetPinball) for the reversed engineering work of this.
+Also thanks to [Jetup](https://github.com/Jetup13/SpaceCadetPinball) and [romadu](https://github.com/romadu/SpaceCadetPinball) for the porting work for the rk3326 platform.

 ### Spelunky (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: Spelunky files are already included and ready to go.
 Just start Spelunky from Ports in the emulationstation menu.
 Notes: Thanks to ptitSeb for box86 (https://github.com/ptitSeb/box86) \